 This level was my submission, and the winner, of an official Sports-themed level design competition arranged by Curve Digital and No Brake Games.

-The winner would see their level added to the official game as well as $10,000 cash.
+The winner would see their level added to the official game.

 About my level

 •All assets made by me except for a handful of decoration props.

 About Human: fall flat